 Online Test-Taking For Today’s Students

-Technology has changed the way students take tests.
+Technology has changed the test-taking for students.
 My daughter was able to extend one of her holiday breaks by scheduling her exam at home.
 This latest test-taking is known as ProctorU.

 ProctorU is a service that lets a student schedule and takes their exams in the comfort of their home (or apartment or dorm).
 In order to get started, an account has to be made.
 At the date and time of a student’s appointment, all they have to do is click on the begin button and it will automatically connect them to a screen with the proctor.
 A government photo ID and often a second form of ID is required to be shown at the start of the exam in order to authenticate one’s self.
 They’re required to show the proctor their entire room wall by wall.
 The proctor will then confirm that the monitor and work area is clear of all unauthorized materials, and the test-taker will be asked to move any cell phones or other electronic devices away from the testing area.